aws-samples/amazon-keyspaces-toolkit/README.md

 #### Load to Amazon Keyspaces
   * `COPY` table to copy from
   * `FROM` the directory/file to load from.
-We use the same directory of newly shuffled data 'datadump/shuffled'.
+We use the directory of newly shuffled data 'datadump/shuffled'.
   * `HEADER` leave header out since we want to explicitly map columns
   * `DELIMITER` choose a different delimiter than ',' since it is used in other types such as maps, lists, and sets --cqlshrc '/root/.local-cassandra/cqlsh/cqlshrc' \